 I’ve seen the healthy energy ball trend explode on Pinterest in the last year, but I wasn’t a huge fan of the first few recipes I tried.
 A few weeks ago, I decided to just try to make up my own recipe and am in love with it.

 These no bake apple peanut butter energy bites have a primarily peanut-y flavor, but also have a subtle sweetness thanks to the dates and apple.
 I use fresh-picked apples from the local farm (honeycrisp are finally ripe – I’m in heaven!) but you can experiment with any type of apple or even dried apples.
+When it comes to apple types, I’m personally a fan of Zestar, Gala, or Ginger Gold in this recipe.
+But again, any type works.

 For dates, you’re looking for whole pitted dates.
 There are two kinds you can look for at the store: